Jonne/SitecoreVagrantBox/readme.md

 ### Vagrant up

 Now run vagrant up, this will create the virtual box and start provisioning it.
-The box is configured with port forwarding, so when everything succeeds the new sitecore site should be available in your host at: http://localhost:5555
+The box is configured with port forwarding, so when everything succeeds the new sitecore site should be available in your host at: http://localhost:5555.

+Also a share is created to access the Sitecore folder from your host.
+This can be accessed through: \\192.168.50.10\Sitecore.
+You can publish your project to this location from Visual Studio.